vault27/Foundation/paloalto.md

 - On-demand: Requires manually connecting when access to the VPN is required
 - User-logon: VPN is established as soon as the user logs into the machine.
 When SSO is enabled, user credentials are automatically pulled from the Windows logon information and used to authenticate the GlobalProtect client user
 - Pre-logon: VPN is established before the user logs into the machine.
 Machine certificate is required for this type of connection
+    - To authenticate the endpoint (not the user) and enable domain scripts or other tasks to run as soon as the endpoint powers on
+    - To allow endpoints to access resources, you must create security policies that match the pre-logon user
+    - These policies should allow access to only the basic services for starting up the system, for example DHCP, DNS, specific Active Directory services, antivirus, or operating system update services
+    - After the user authenticates to the gateway, the GlobalProtect app reassigns the VPN tunnel to that user (the IP address mapping on the firewall changes from the pre-logon endpoint to the authenticated user)
+    - Windows endpoints behave differently from macOS endpoints with pre-logon.
+With macOS endpoints, the pre-logon tunnel is torn down, and then a new tunnel is created when the user logs in
+    -

 Where is it configured?